Gas Fire Removal Cost

 • Location — This applies to both the location of the gas fire (is it easy for an engineer to access?) and the location of your property – areas with a higher cost of living tend to be more expensive to hire tradespeople.

-Gas fires must be installed and removed in line with UK Building Regulations Part J.
+Gas fires must be installed and removed in line with relevant Building Regulations, including Part J where applicable.

 gas safe envelope

-Only Gas Safe registered engineers are legally permitted to disconnect, remove, or repair gas appliances.
+Gas work should be carried out by a Gas Safe registered engineer to disconnect, remove, or repair gas appliances.

 Your engineer will ensure your gas fire removal adheres to building regulations and safety codes related to gas line capping and ventilation.